hckjck/python-deprecation/README.md

 The following document shows how to use deprecation in Python for different scenarios and parts of your code.

-## How to use?
+## How to use this project?

 Under `./src` directory you are going to find examples including tests, showing how to deprecate and test your deprecations.
-By running them you can explore how it would behave at runtime.
+By running them via `python deprecate_<example>_test.py` you can explore how it would behave at runtime.
 By opening it in your favourite IDE, you are able to check whether your IDE is supporting you by giving any hints when using deprecated stuff.
-You can run all tests using pytest.
+You can run all tests using pytest by simply `pytest .`.

 ## Throwing deprecation warnings